2000 leaders book in to Multipliers' author event on Impact Players

-A former corporate executive at Oracle, Liz is now CEO of the Wiseman Group and a respected global thought leader with a top achievement award for leadership from Thinkers50.
+A former corporate executive at Oracle, Liz is now CEO of the Wiseman Group.
 After the enormous success from her New York Times bestseller Multipliers, Liz Wiseman sought to answer the question:

 - Why do some people play at their full potential while others remain underutilised?

-In this blog we'll share learnings from our interview with Liz Wiseman's on her research and her book Impact Players, including what makes somebody an impact player, and how to attract more impact players to your team.
+She says these indispensable people exist in every organisation.
+Leaders know exactly who they are.
+They "play bigger" when others just do their job, and Multiplier leadership behaviours are a clue to building a team of such impact players says Liz Wiseman, author of Impact Players.
+In this blog we'll share learnings from our event, plus our interview with Liz Wiseman on her research and her book Impact Players, including what makes somebody an impact player, and how to attract more impact players to your team.

 What is an Impact Player?

 An Impact Player is someone who makes a significant contribution individually, but who also has an enormously positive effect on the entire team.
 They are smart and talented, with an extraordinary work ethic.

 What makes Impact Players unique, though, is their "mental game".